Your Improv Brain

 Host

-Jen founded StereoForest.com in 2024 to focus on creating comedy podcasts and audio dramas and audio fiction series that blend scripted and improvised material.
+Jen founded StereoForest.com in 2024 to focus on creating comedy podcasts and audio dramas and audio fiction series that blend scripted and improvised material, and also integrate solo improv.
+This is currently her primary improv-based activity.
 Jen has taught long form improv classes at/with World’s Greatest Improv School (WGIS), Compass Improv, Highwire Improv, and Queen City Comedy.
 She was also the WGIS Online School Director.
+She is not currently affiliated with any theatre or group.
+Jen is INDIE IMPROV!

 Contact the Host